CreationOfGenji/fivem-module/README.md

 ```

 # Credits
-Credits to ThatAnonymousG for making this module axios based!
+Credits to ThatAnonymousG for making this module axios based!\n
 Credits to [JackCrispy](https://github.com/JackCrispy/fivem) for the source code.